hostinger/selfhosted-mcp-server-template/README.md

-# Remote MCP Server - Professional SEO Checker
+# Remote MCP Server – Professional SEO Checker

-This is a **remote MCP server** for comprehensive SEO analysis that can be deployed to Hostinger or other hosting platforms.
-This template demonstrates a comprehensive SEO analysis tool that performs detailed website audits including title tags, meta descriptions, header structure, content analysis, image optimization, technical SEO, and social media tags.
-Built with the modern FastMCP framework for reliable and professional SEO insights that you can use from any MCP-compatible client (Claude Desktop, Cursor, Windsurf, etc.) without local installation.
+This repository provides a production-ready **remote MCP server** for running full-stack SEO audits via any compatible client (like Claude Desktop, Cursor, or Windsurf).
+Powered by the `FastMCP` framework, it delivers structured insights across on-page SEO, technical health, and social metadata — all without requiring local setup.

+Use this as a starting point to **deploy your own MCP server** on Hostinger or any other cloud/VPS platform.
+The codebase is modular, easy to extend, and includes clear examples for custom request handling, making it a solid foundation for your own MCP tools.

 ## Deploy this Remote MCP Server to Hostinger
 [![Deploy to Hostinger](https://img.shields.io/badge/Deploy%20to-Hostinger-673AB8?style=for-the-badge&logo=hostinger)](https://www.hostinger.com/vps-hosting)